griffithlab/rnaseq_tutorial_wiki/Integrated-Assignment-Answers.md

 - Run Cufflinks to obtain expression values
 - Obtain expression values for the gene PCA3

-#setup the expression directory and run cuffinks on all samples
+## Setup the expression directory and run cuffinks on all samples

 ```
 cd $RNA_ASSIGNMENT